Lilienthal Large Biplane

-Otto Lilienthal's Large Biplane glider (Großer Doppeldecker) was designed and built in 1895 as an advanced stage of the Lilienthal Normalsegelapparat – a monoplane glider invented by Otto Lilienthal.
-The Normalsegelapparat, patented in 1893 (US patent from 1895), was the first production aircraft in history.
+A glider called a Large Biplane (Großer Doppeldecker) was designed and built in 1895 as an advanced stage of the Lilienthal Normalsegelapparat – a monoplane glider invented by Otto Lilienthal.
+The Normalsegelapparat was patented in Germany in 1893, and later in 1895 in the United States and was the first production aircraft in history.
 Like its preceding model, the Large Biplane is a hang glider which is controlled through weight-shift by the pilot, as hang gliders are to this day.

 Development

 The objective of the biplane was to increase the wing surface of the monoplane Normalsegelapparat without increasing the wingspan.
 This would have made controlling the aircraft more difficult as the pilot only had limited range to shift his or her weight in the cockpit.
 Lilienthal had already upgraded one of his smaller monoplane models - the Sturmflügelmodell - to a smaller biplane that same year.
 While building the Large Biplane he made use of this experience.
 It was one of the many aircraft designs only flown by Lilienthal himself.
 Countless flights with both biplanes have been photographically documented.
 Lilienthal flew both gliders from his personal flying hill in Lichterfelde (Berlin).
 In 1896 he flew the Large Biplane at the Gollenberg near Stölln in Havelland.
 These two gliders are the first successful man carrying biplanes in history.